WhenTheSUNdreams/Best-To-Read-This/README.md

 >S/A,<
 >S/H< |•|

+**DO NOT COPY OR TAKE HEAVY INSPIRATION, UNLESS WE ARE CLOSE FRIENDS.
+Even then, PLEASE ask or let me know in advance!**
 **DO NOT BE FREAKY WITH ME UNLESS WE ARE FRIENDS.**
 **DO NOT FORCE SHIPS ON ME.**
 **Do NOT call me 1 eggs, please, makes me uncomfortable. even as a joke.**